ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 # Establishing service-to-service authorizations for the Backup service
 {: #backup-s2s-auth}

 Before you can create backup policies, you need to establish service-to-service authorizations and specify [user roles](/docs/account?topic=account-iam-service-roles-actions#is.backup-policy-roles).
-This authorization enables the Backup for VPC service to detect the tags, create backup snapshots and store them in {{site.data.keyword.cos_short}}.
+This authorization enables the Backup for VPC service to detect the tags, create backup snapshots and store them in {{site.data.keyword.cos_short}} or with the source file share.
 {: shortdesc}

 ## Overview